 STATUS AS AN INDEPENDENT INTERMEDIARY AND REGULATORY AUTHORISATION

-Dixons Commercial Insurance Brokers 4a Parkway, Porters Wood, St Albans, AL3 6PA (telephone – 01727 736970) is an independent insurance intermediary; authorised and regulated by the Financial Conduct Authority (FCA).
-Our Financial Services Register number is 306297.
-These details can be checked on the Financial Services Register by visiting the FCA’s website www.fsa.gov.uk/register/home.do or by contacting the FCA on 0800 111 6768.
+DCIB Ltd trading as Dixons Commercial Insurance Brokers 4a Parkway, Porters Wood, St Albans, AL3 6PA (telephone – 01727 736970) is an independent insurance intermediary; authorised and regulated by the Financial Conduct Authority (FCA).
+Our Financial Services Register number is 954479.
+These details can be checked on the Financial Services Register by visiting the FCA’s website https://register.fca.org.uk/s/ or by contacting the FCA on 0800 111 6768.

 We are permitted to arrange, advise on, deal as an agent of insurers, assist in claims handling, help with ongoing changes, introduce to an insurer/premium finance provider(s) and arrange lending facilities, [collect and administrate debts] in respect of general insurance policies on behalf of our clients.

-We have access to leading insurers and often we select your insurance product from a wide range of insurers, however there are times when we use a select panel of insurers (please ask us if you would like a list of these insurers) or even a single insurer.
+We have access to leading insurers and often we select your insurance product from a wide range of insurers, however there are times when we use a select panel of insurers or even a single insurer.
 We use a select panel of premium finance providers and as with our panels of insurers we offer details of whom we use upon request.
 We will always advise you of our selection range for insurers and premium finance providers prior to you committing to purchase an insurance policy.

 In certain circumstances we will use the services of another intermediary to place your insurance and, in these circumstances, we will always advise you of the name of that intermediary.